Boston Partners Purchases 39,191 Shares of Ingevity Co. (NYSE:NGVT)

-Boston Partners lifted its position in Ingevity Co.
-(NYSE:NGVT) by 1.7% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 2,328,051 shares of the company’s stock after acquiring an additional 39,191 shares during the quarter.
-Boston Partners owned 5.89% of Ingevity worth $189,413,000 at the end of the most recent reporting period.
+Boston Partners raised its holdings in shares of Ingevity Co.
+(NYSE:NGVT) by 1.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,328,051 shares of the company’s stock after buying an additional 39,191 shares during the period.
+Boston Partners owned about 5.89% of Ingevity worth $189,413,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently added to or reduced their stakes in NGVT.
-Advisory Services Network LLC purchased a new stake in Ingevity in the 2nd quarter worth about $30,000.
-FORA Capital LLC bought a new position in shares of Ingevity during the first quarter valued at approximately $65,000.
-Panagora Asset Management Inc. raised its holdings in shares of Ingevity by 46.8% in the second quarter.
-Panagora Asset Management Inc. now owns 1,562 shares of the company’s stock worth $127,000 after buying an additional 498 shares during the period.
-Captrust Financial Advisors lifted its stake in shares of Ingevity by 453.1% during the 1st quarter.
-Captrust Financial Advisors now owns 2,113 shares of the company’s stock worth $160,000 after acquiring an additional 1,731 shares during the last quarter.
-Finally, Regal Investment Advisors LLC purchased a new position in Ingevity during the 2nd quarter valued at $203,000.
-92.02% of the stock is owned by hedge funds and other institutional investors.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in NGVT.
+Geode Capital Management LLC boosted its position in Ingevity by 6.5% during the 1st quarter.
+Geode Capital Management LLC now owns 653,887 shares of the company’s stock valued at $49,388,000 after acquiring an additional 40,069 shares in the last quarter.
+Sei Investments Co. lifted its position in Ingevity by 49.3% during the second quarter.
+Sei Investments Co. now owns 13,075 shares of the company’s stock valued at $1,076,000 after purchasing an additional 4,317 shares during the period.
+Point72 Hong Kong Ltd acquired a new stake in Ingevity during the 1st quarter worth about $257,000.
+Federated Hermes Inc. boosted its stake in shares of Ingevity by 9.8% in the first quarter.
+Federated Hermes Inc. now owns 16,934 shares of the company’s stock worth $1,279,000 after buying an additional 1,510 shares during the last quarter.
+Finally, Aperture Investors LLC grew its holdings in Ingevity by 12.4% during the first quarter.
+Aperture Investors LLC now owns 229,261 shares of the company’s stock worth $17,316,000 after acquiring an additional 25,367 shares during the period.
+92.02% of the stock is currently owned by hedge funds and other institutional investors.

-Several analysts have recently weighed in on NGVT shares.
-BMO Capital Markets reiterated a “buy” rating and set a $112.00 target price on shares of Ingevity in a research report on Friday, July 9th.
-Zacks Investment Research cut shares of Ingevity from a “buy” rating to a “hold” rating and set a $86.00 price target on the stock. in a report on Friday, July 2nd.
-Finally, Oppenheimer lifted their target price on shares of Ingevity from $85.00 to $95.00 and gave the stock an “outperform” rating in a research note on Thursday, July 29th.
-Two investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, Ingevity has a consensus rating of “Buy” and a consensus price target of $94.50.
+Several analysts recently commented on the company.
+Oppenheimer raised their target price on Ingevity from $85.00 to $95.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
+Zacks Investment Research lowered Ingevity from a “buy” rating to a “hold” rating and set a $86.00 target price on the stock. in a report on Friday, July 2nd.
+Finally, BMO Capital Markets reaffirmed a “buy” rating and set a $112.00 target price on shares of Ingevity in a report on Friday, July 9th.
+Two research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $94.50.

 About Ingevity